 Create a Vendor Risk Management Workflow

 Vendor risk management (VRM) is increasingly important and complex as more organizations migrate their data and services to the cloud and manage applications.
-Creating a VRM process flow can simplify this important job and help ensure success.
+Creating a VRM process flow can simplify this critical job and help ensure success.

-As you define workflows for VRM, include these steps: (Note: numerals for this list are missing on the website.)
+As you define workflows for VRM, include these steps:

 - Vendor selection.
 Choose vendors that meet your organization’s requirements.
 Perform due diligence during the selection process, asking to see proof of compliance with applicable regulations and frameworks.
-Have the necessary forms for data collection on hand to send with your requests.
+Have the necessary forms for the data collection on hand to send with your requests.

 - Contract approval.
-Make sure that your vendor contracts require regulatory compliance, assign roles and responsibilities in the event of a security breach, and ensure you the right to audit their controls.
+Make sure that your vendor contracts require regulatory compliance, assign roles and responsibilities in the event of a security breach, and ensure you have the right to audit their controls.

 - Onboarding.
 Have approved processes and procedures for handling purchase orders and payment requests.
 Upon onboarding, assign permissions and access to your systems, networks, and data based on the vendor’s needs for access to do its job.